eric60/YouTube-Blocker/README.md

 5. Enable extension and develop in your IDE.
 Changes should reflect automatically.
 If not, then press the refresh button on the extension card in the chrome://extensions page

-# Notes
-- Logo was made in Adobe Photoshop